meltyourface/blank/posts/Hell/Xythrax-Evocation-Dark-Ritual-for-Demonic-Communication/index.md

 Yrth'nah Kro'el, rahsh'tor voth yrel'shul,
 K'al Azrath, Xythrax, Luu'gor amoth'ul."

-Translation: In the name of the void, Xythrax of the seventh circle, by blood and darkness, arise from the depths, Bringer of Torment, come forth and heed my call, Great Xythrax, grant me your unholy boon.
+**Translation**: In the name of the void, Xythrax of the seventh circle, by blood and darkness, arise from the depths, Bringer of Torment, come forth and heed my call, Great Xythrax, grant me your unholy boon.

 5. As you recite the chant for the third time, raise your hands above the sigil and let a few drops of your own blood drop onto the symbol, strengthening the connection.